sffjunkie/astral/src/docs/index.rst

     "Rahukaalam or the period of Rahu is a certain amount of time every day that is considered inauspicious for any new venture according to Indian Vedic astrology".

+Moonrise and Moonset
+   Like the Sun but for the moon

+Moon Azimuth and Zenith
+   Also like the Sun but for the moon

 Moon Phase
     The phase of the moon for a specified date.